nataraj2/MultiphaseSolverAMReX/README.md

-# Mutiphase flow solver in AMReX
+# Multiphase flow solver in AMReX
 The code requires the installation of two libraries - AMReX and IRL, both of which are provided in this repository.
 Hence, this repository is self-contained, and no external packages need to be installed.